MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 Capacities are the compute resources used by all Fabric workloads.
 Based on organizational requirements, capacities can be used as isolation boundaries for compute, chargebacks etc.

-**Guidance**: Split up capacities based on the requirements of the environment, e.g. development/test/acceptance/production (DTAP).
+**Guidance**: Split up capacities based on the requirements of the environment, for example, development/test/acceptance/production (DTAP).
 This makes for better workload isolation and chargeback.

 ### Metadata scanning